kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/f3df3254-575f-4f32-ae8b-198c806e9d50)

 English writer Edith Nesbit, who wrote as E. Nesbit, has close links to the coastal county of Kent in South East England.
 In childhood and adolescence, she spent formative years in the village of Halstead, in the Sevenoaks District of Kent.
+Several of her best-loved stories for children include descriptions of her childhood home.

 ## Vita Sackville-West {href=20c/20c-sackville-west-biography}